The French Open, the second of four Grand Slams on the tennis calendar and the only Major played on clay, gets underway in late May each year.

 American ace Chris Evert is the most successful female player in French Open history, with seven title triumphs, while Steffi Graf won it six times and Justine Henin four.

-However, current women's world number one Iga Swiatek has already won the French Open three times despite being only 22 years of age, so Evert's record could soon be under threat.
+However, Iga Swiatek has already won the French Open four times despite being only 23 years of age, so Evert's record could soon be under threat.